tramitit/guides/en/poland/taxi_license.md

 ---
-title: "Obtaining a Taxi License in Poland"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Guide to Obtain a Taxi License in Poland"
-description: "Detailed guide outlining the process for obtaining a taxi license in Poland"
+- Poland
+date: '2024-06-07'
+description: Learn the steps to obtain a Taxi License including exams, documents, and providers.
+Ideal for those wanting to drive taxis in Poland, locals, and foreigners.
 draft: false
+meta_title: 'How to Get a Taxi License in Poland: Process & Requirements'
+title: 'How to Get a Taxi License in Poland: Process & Requirements'
-translationKey: "poland-taxi_license"
+translationKey: poland-taxi_license
 ---

 ## Description
 ### What is it?